China P. Arnold

-China Arnold (born March 29, 1980) is an American woman who was convicted of murdering her 28-day old daughter, Paris, by cooking her in a microwave oven.
-She is currently serving a life sentence.
+China Arnold (born March 29, 1980) is an American woman who was convicted of murdering her 28-day old daughter, Paris, by heating her in a microwave oven.
+She was sentenced to life in prison without the possibility of parole.

 Case

 Murder of Paris Talley

-On August 30, 2005, when China Arnold and her children lived with her boyfriend, Terrell Talley, in a housing complex in Dayton, Ohio, there was an argument over Paris's paternity.
+China Arnold and her children lived with her boyfriend, Terrell Talley, in a housing complex in Dayton, Ohio.
+On August 30, 2005, there was an argument over Paris' paternity.
 They got in a fight and her anger turned into violence, after which 28-day-old Paris was placed in a microwave for two minutes.
 She then removed the baby and put her on the table.
-Paris died within seconds due to the heat.
+Paris had died within seconds due to the heat.
 Medical experts said the baby died after her temperature reached 107-108 °F. She had no external burns but did suffer high-heat internal injuries.

 Finding Paris cold and stiff with burn marks on her body the next day, her parents took her to the hospital where she was pronounced dead.
 Arnold told investigators that she had been intoxicated.
 John Paul Rion, the attorney who represented Arnold at her first trial, said she was intoxicated to the point of blacking out when the child died.
 Arnold had been convicted of abduction in 2000 and forgery in 2002.